 These and other factors combine to make access to water an essential part of quality of life.
 The United Nations has declared access to water and sanitation a human right and thus should be provided to all people equitably.
 The UN realizes that access is a fundamental component of the ability to live one's life and further that "clean drinking water and sanitation are essential to the realization of all human rights" (Source: United Nations).

 All of this is reflected in the World Economic Forum's (WEF) Global Risk Report 2016, which ranked water as the third highest global risk in terms of "impact."
-(It was the most impactful risk in 2015, so I guess that counts as progress.)
+(The 2019 report lists it as number 4 in terms of impact.)
 Note that the WEF did not rank water crisis on a large scale as highly likely relative to other things, including extreme weather, but that if it does occur, it will be very impactful.
 This speaks to the importance of access to water.

 Good to Know - Sustainable Development Goals

 The United Nations declared its Millennium Development Goals in 2000.
 They focused on 8 themes, each with many practical steps listed as ways to achieve the goals:

 - Achieve universal primary education